AFTER THE ACT

 A devastating meditation on love and intimacy, unfolding over 24 hours as three friends face the quiet wreckage of their choices.

-After the Act is our fifth improvised feature in as many years, and it represents the culmination of an ongoing experiment: to make films that feel lived, not manufactured; films that carry the spontaneity of life itself.
-In embracing the unconventional, we find honesty.
-And in that honesty, we hope audiences discover themselves reflected—messy, complicated, human.
+Portelli and Malekin describe their fifth improvised feature, as “the culmination of an ongoing experiment: to make films that feel lived, not manufactured.
+In embracing the unconventional, we find honesty and in that honesty, we hope audiences see themselves reflected; messy, complicated, human.”

 Cast